philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The only place where success comes before work is in the dictionary." — Vidal Sassoon
+> "The harder I work, the luckier I get." — Gary Player
-*Updated on 2025-11-01*
+*Updated on 2025-11-02*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).